owenzhang76/owenzhang76/README.md

 # **Hi there 👋**
-I'm Owen, a business & tech student at Washington University in St. Louis.
+### <div align="center">I'm Owen, a business & tech student at Washington University in St. Louis</div>

 - ⛑ I’m currently working on [Caralyst](https://caralyst.io), a healthcare startup

-- 🏗 I’m currently learning about crypto and Docker
+- 🏗 I’m currently learning about crypto and Docker (& holding $GME 🚀)

 - 🌱 This summer, I'll be to working to gamify Google Photos